 The second and primary reason, however, was thinking from a functional standpoint.
 There’s an ongoing debate about narrow body Porsches running squared setups.
 Some prefer the lighter steering that comes with having a narrower wheel and tire up front, but for me personally, the additional grip and turn-in advantages that you get from more tire contact couldn’t be passed up on.
 Plus, I actually do prefer the heavier steering feel, as it does seem to provide better feedback.

 With that said, I stuffed the car with the full set of R888Rs, plus two additional Fuchs, and made my way over to a local tire shop.
 They were kind enough to let me take photos of them installing everything, and a half hour later I was on my way home on fresh rubber.

 I drove a mile home, only to find that my front fenders had already chewed up a decent chunk of the sidewall on the tires.
 (Note to self: next time, try test fitting without assuming everything will fit perfectly right off the bat).
-Despite this, I wouldn’t dare go back to the old setup after finally achieving the perfect fitment I was after, so I whipped out the fender roller and heat gun that I borrowed from my good friend Koich, and got to work.
-But the problem wasn’t the actual fender rolling itself, it was getting power to the heat gun.
+Despite this, I wouldn’t dare go back to the old setup after finally achieving the fitment I was after, so I whipped out the fender roller and heat gun that I borrowed from my friend Koich, and got to work.

 Sometimes, you just have to do what you have to do to make things work.